automata-network/automata-linux/README.md

 ```

 When the script is finished, the golden measurements will be automatically regenerated for you.

+> [!Note]
+> If you are having troubles updating the workload, you might have forgotten to set the `workload_config.workload.update_white_list`.
+Please see the above section on [editing the security policy](#2-edit-the-security-policy).

 #### Deleting the VM: <!-- omit in toc -->
 Use this command to delete the VM once you no longer need it.